monmima/main-aide-memoire/zzzz-notes/laravel/inertia.md

     composer require inertiajs/inertia-laravel

-- Create a new /app/resources/views/app.blade.php file next to the existing welcome.blade.php file.
+- Create a new /resources/views/app.blade.php file next to the existing welcome.blade.php file.
 - Go to https://inertiajs.com/server-side-setup.
-- Copy the the root template for Laravel.
+- Copy the the root template for Laravel into /resources/views/app.blade.php.
 - Go back to https://inertiajs.com/server-side-setup.
 - Install the Inertia middleware with this command: